Your Local Dentist Can Help With TMJ Treatment

 The TMJ is a sliding joint connecting the jawbone and skull.
 Everyone has two TMJ joints in front of the ears on each side of the head.
 The joints allow the jaw to move up, down, left, and right.
 Patients who grind their teeth or have bite/jaw alignment problems often suffer from TMJ syndrome—a pain disorder localized in and around the jaw.

 Find out if your dentist can diagnose and treat TMJ syndrome.
-Luckily for Inland Empire residents, Dr. Derek Hauser and Dr. Matt Kanter of Lakefront Family Dentistry in Lake Elsinore can help stop jaw pain for patients who grind their teeth or have TMJ syndrome.
+Luckily for Inland Empire residents, Dr. Derek Hauser and Dr. Matthew Kanter of Lakefront Family Dentistry in Lake Elsinore can help stop jaw pain for patients who grind their teeth or have TMJ syndrome.
 Their treatment options include Botox® therapy.

 Signs and Symptoms of TMJ Syndrome